About Andrew Hardwick

-For almost 4 decades I built a career as a General Nurse & Mental Health Nurse.
+For over 3 decades I built a career as a General Nurse & Mental Health Nurse.
 During that time I gained experience of Orthopaedic Nursing, ENT (Ear, Nose & Throat), Elderly Care, Emergency Department and a Tuberculosis Unit.
 As a Mental Health Nurse in Behaviour Modification Units I learned how to assessor, monitor and elicit behavioural change.
 I also worked in Acute Mental Health, Rehabilitation, Day Hospitals and Community Mental Health Nursing.
 Some years of my nursing career were in management positions.
 In Barnsley, South Yorkshire, I was Manager of the Nurse Management Information System, a position from which I led a 6 year project which resulted in the first paperless nursing information system in the UK NHS.
 Since moving to New Zealand I have worked in 2 of the Wellington Hospitals.
 I was Quality & Projects Facilitator for the Women's Health Service at Capital & Coast District Health Board, covering Obstetrics, Gynaecology and Maternity Units in Wellington, Porirua and the Kapiti Coast.
 From there I moved to Southern Cross Hospital, a private sector surgical service provider, where I worked as Quality, Health & Safety Manager, as well as being a Nurse Assessor.

 Nursing taught me the value of evidence based practice in the planning of treatment, backed up by rapport building skills and a large focus on confidentiality and informed consent.
 All of these are transferable skills, which I make considerable effort to infuse into my own services today.